Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-interacting.rst

             }
         }

-    The ``data`` field is only relevant if wCCD is sent to a smart contract.
+    The ``data`` field is relevant because wCCD is sent to a smart contract.
     The ``OnReceivingCis2`` hook is executed in that case.
 This hook invokes the ``ENTRYPOINT_NAME`` on the smart contract ``INDEX`` with the ``OnReceivingCis2Params`` parameters which include the above ``data`` field.
 This action allows the receiving smart contract to react to the credited wCCD amount.
-You can keep the data field empty if you don't want to send any additional information to the receiving smart contract.
+You can keep the data field empty if you don't want to send any additional data to the receiving smart contract.

     You can use the smart contract deployed at index 844 on testnet and its function entry point name ``receiveToken`` for testing.